Skip to main content

 • Dallas−Fort Worth Economic Indicators

-The Dallas−Fort Worth economy expanded in March.
-Employment grew across most sectors, and average earnings picked up.
+The Dallas−Fort Worth economy expanded in May.
+Employment grew across most sectors.
+Unemployment held steady, and hourly earnings rose.

 • Austin Economic Indicators